-In light of the requirement for a comprehensive risk analysis of proposed infrastructure projects, the County views a partnership with MWRD to help implement their existing pipeline of stormwater projects as the logical path forward given MWRD's extensive analysis of the proposed projects.
 The County relied on a variety of studies as mentioned above, but a primary resource has been MWRD's six Detailed Watershed Plans (DWPs).
 The DWPs combined existing planning data with computer modeling, damage estimation, rainfall data, impacts of climate change and other inputs to arrive at a data-driven set of recommended projects for each watershed.
 The projects were assessed based on project benefit, project cost, the area removed from the floodplain, number of structures protected, among other factors.
 The County, in conjunction with MWRD, is using MWRD's analyses to identify the intersection of projects that require additional financial support and that also link to recovery from the declared disaster and accomplish the low-to-moderate income goals of the CDBG-DR program.

-A particular focus is on the areas most impacted areas by the disaster that have seen significant recovery resources invested, such as FEMA individual assistance (see the Appendix and the Housing section above).
-The County will be prioritizing infrastructure investments that will preserve and protect these past recovery efforts.
+A particular focus is on the areas most impacted by the disaster that have seen significant recovery resources invested, such as FEMA individual assistance (see the Appendix and the Housing section above).
+Where eligible, the County will look at ways to protect these past recovery efforts by investing in projects that further enhance these communities.
+The County will be prioritizing infrastructure investments that will leverage and protect these past recovery efforts.

-Through the Hazard Mitigation Grant Program (HMGP), IEMA has also received requests for structural projects in municipalities, including Westchester, Matteson, and Northbrook.
 The County has identified and will continue to identify problem areas via the municipal surveys, referrals from the Cook County Department of Transportation and Highways (CCDOTH), and other outreach and will evaluate the appropriate response.
 In tandem with MWRD and other partners, the needed comprehensive risk analysis will be conducted to determine the best infrastructure projects to pursue, including the installation of green infrastructure to improve stormwater management.
+The County will give consideration to critical facilities impacted by the Spring 2013 flood event.